DashboardCode/BsMultiSelect/README.md

 ````

+BsMultiSelect handles click event friendly to modals and popups.
 Important: events preventDefault, stopPropagation were not used, but to simplify the identification of click event's target during the bubling I remove dom elments (intiated by the click on "x" button) using setTimeout(..,0);

 ## Features